Faults detection approach using PCA and SOM algorithm in PMSG-WT system

 (25) |

-where is the winner prototype and is the index of the winner class.
+the index of the winner class.

 Through a similarity measure and update the values of the vectors of the winning prototype